microsoft/PowerPlatformConnectors/certified-connectors/Spring Global/readme.md

 ## Deployment instructions
 Please use [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Power Automate and Power Apps
+Note: the connector contains code (script.csx file), so use --script (or -x) key to upload script file as well.